 What is the bond that binds us?

-The Foundation recognizes that the culture at Clearwater is its most valuable asset.
+The board recognizes that the culture at Clearwater is its most valuable asset.
 That unique culture has been nurtured since the camp’s inception and is referenced in the camp’s mission statement.
 There are countless ways in which these concepts are put into action.
 These actions are critical in that they create the intangible culture that is at the very heart of Clearwater Camp’s essence.